 - No electronics – Nintendo DS, iPod, MP3, cell phones, radios, etc.

 Everyone attending camp will be required to bring a meal.
 Please do not send carbonated drinks or sports drinks.
 Use resealable plastic gallon sized bags with the Scout's name written on it.
 Ice water will be available at meals and every activity area.

 Please check with the parents in your den concerning any allergies (e.g., peanut).

 Consider: frozen grapes, frozen bananas sliced, watermelon, strawberries, carrot or celery sticks with peanut butter, broccoli, beef jerky, peanut butter and jelly sandwiches, peanut butter or cheese crackers, canned tuna or chicken, trail mix, dried fruit, pickles, crackers and hard cheeses (e.g., cheddar, colby and provolone), pudding cup, fruit cups, applesauce cup, chips, raisins, dried fruit, almond butter, yogurt raisins, granola bar, summer sausage, crackers, Goldfish, pumpkin seeds, protein bar, dry cereal, muffins.
 Perishable or refrigerated foods, such as mayonnaise, meats, eggs, or leftovers are not allowed at camp.

-The trading post is stocked with camp refreshments and other fun items.
-We will have snacks for sale during lunch, free time, and before and after camp.
+The trading post is stocked with fun items to remember the week.
 Bring some money to take advantage of this!
 The amount each youth actually spends will depend on their personal needs and whether their interests require special purchases.